 This is a course focused on developing your practical skills.
 As such, 60% of your final grade will come from Controlled Assessment completed for units R094 and R098.
 In total, you will need to complete two substantial practical projects based on scenarios written by the exam board.
-These extended projects will allow you to demonstrate the skills you have developed in digital imaging, video editing and Computer Aided Design.
+These extended projects will allow you to demonstrate the skills you have developed in digital imaging, video editing and computer aided design (CAD).